No Limit (2 Unlimited song): Chart performance

-Larry Flick from Billboard wrote, "After several weeks at the top of Britain's pop charts, European rave duo is ready tackle the U.S. radio market with a bright ditty that melds techno, hi-NRG, and rap elements.
-The hook is irresistible, and the pace is heart-racing.
-Will please fans of last year's hit, "Twilight Zone", while reeling in newcomers."
-Tony Parsons from The Daily Telegraph declared it as a "high-speed anthem".
-Per Reinholdt from Danish Gaffa called it a "dance-powerhit", noting its "inciting up-tempo" and a rhythm and theme "with the same temper as a dressed beeswarm".
-He also named the song a "piece of pop art".
-In a Guinness World Records review, the sound of "No Limit" was compared to "the sound giant dinosaurs might make stomping on cities".
-A reviewer from Irish Independent described it as "a humugous global hit".
-In his weekly UK chart commentary, James Masterton wrote, "Of all the techno-rave dance acts, 2 Unlimited are the most successful, notching up 5 hits in a row with all making the 20.
-"No Limit" being the latest and most frantic".
-Alan Jones from Music Week viewed it as "obvious pop fare".
-James Hamilton from the RM Dance Update declared it as "madly catchy" and a "tuneful techno pop galloper".
-Johnny Lee from Smash Hits called it a "stormtrooper".
-Australian student newspaper Woroni complimented it as "tremendously exciting and highly recommended", naming it an "obvious highlight" of the No Limits! album.
+In Canada, the song peaked at numbers one and two on The Record Retail Singles chart and the RPM Dance chart, respectively.
+It also reached number 21 on the US Billboard Dance Club Play chart.
+In Oceania, it reached numbers seven and 50 in Australia and New Zealand, respectively, while in Zimbabwe, it peaked at number 16.
+The song was awarded with a gold record in Australia, Austria, France and Germany, a silver record in the UK, and a platinum record in the Netherlands and Switzerland.
+In 2003, "No Limit 2.3" peaked at number 41 on the German Top 100 singles chart.

 Impact and legacy

-"No Limit" was ranked number 65 in BuzzFeed's list of "The 101 Greatest Dance Songs of the '90s" in 2017.
+NME ranked "No Limit" number one in their list of "Top Five Euro-Hits of All Time" in December 1993.
+NME editor Paul Moody wrote, "The ultimate piece of pop existentialism as Anita and Ray suggest the whole world is one huge playground of hedonistic excess.
+All to a video set within a huge pinball machine.
+Sublime."
+The song was ranked number 65 in BuzzFeed's list of "The 101 Greatest Dance Songs of the '90s" in 2017.
 Stopera and Galindo said that "this is possibly the most aggressive beat from the '90s.
 It's like they're strumming a GIANT rubber band."
 Tom Ewing of Freaky Trigger felt the track's "echoey hi-hat hits and the union of steam-hammer bass and rubber-ball synths" carry the industrial, "piston-powered aggression" of Belgian rave music.
 He also noted the presence of a cowbell in the back of the track.
 In 2015, Graham Clark from The Yorkshire Times stated that "the track at the time sounded unlike anything else but you can hear how it has influenced so many of today's electronic dance music tracks".

+Music video

+The accompanying music video for "No Limit" was directed by Nick Burgess-Jones and filmed in London.
+It features group members Anita Dels and Ray Slijngaard performing inside what appears to be a giant pinball machine, wearing leather apparel.
+"No Limit" received heavy rotation on MTV Europe in March 1993.
+Burgess-Jones also directed the videos for 2 Unlimited's next two singles, "Tribal Dance" and "Faces".